-CSS Naming Conventions: camelCase, BEM, and kebab-case Compared
+CSS Class Naming Conventions: BEM, kebab-case & CSS Modules

 kebab-case: The CSS Default